Principal Sustainable Asian Allocation Fund - Income Plus (monthly) Class Units - Retirement (HKD) New

 ^ The unit price of the fund is calculated on net asset value.

-The Fund aims to maintain a minimum of 70% of its net asset value invested in (i) equity and equity related securities and/or (ii) debt securities issued by ESG leaders as well as ESG-focused ETF/CIS.
-The Fund adopts a dynamic asset allocation strategy, and may invest up to 85% of its latest net asset value in equities and/or debt securities.
-The aggregate investments in ETF and CIS (including ESG-focused ETF/CIS) will be less than 30% of the net asset value.
-The Fund Manager adopts a best-in-class strategy under which the Fund Manager will screen all securities investable by the Fund (including ETF and CIS) with the aim of identifying ESG leaders and ESG-focused ETF/CIS.
-For details please refer to Explanatory Memorandum.
+The Sub-Fund aims to maintain a minimum of 70% of the Sub-Fund’s net asset value invested in (i) equity and equity related securities and/or (ii) debt securities issued by ESG achievers as well as ESG achiever ETFs/CISs.
+The Sub-Fund adopts a dynamic asset allocation strategy, and may invest up to 85% of its latest net asset value in either equities or debt securities.
+The aggregate investment of the Sub-Fund’s investment in ETFs and CISs (including ESG achiever ETFs/CISs) will be less than 30% of the Sub-Fund’s net asset value.
+The Fund Manager adopts a best-in-class strategy under which the Fund Manager will screen all securities investable by the Sub-Fund (including ETFs and CISs) with the aim of identifying ESG achievers and ESG achiever ETFs/CISs.
+For details please refer to Explanatory Memorandum and Product Key Facts.

 Principal Prosperity Series